tianxiacs/MERNBlog/README.md

 API

 # Installation
-Download all files including all npm packages\
+Download all files and dependencies from package.json\
 Run in command line: $node index.js\
 Visit in browser: http://localhost:3000/